 Whether she knew of her husband’s inner turmoil at the time or was simply enchanted by the idea of playing make-believe, Gerda encouraged Einar to dress as Lili when they went out.
 They would dress in expensive gowns and furs and attend balls and social events.
 They would tell people that Lili was Einar’s sister, visiting from out of town, a model whom Gerda was using for her illustrations.

-Eventually, those closest to Elbe began to wonder whether or not Lili was an act or not, as Elbe seemed far more comfortable as Lili than she ever had as Einar.
+Eventually, those closest to Lili Elbe began to wonder whether or not Lili was an act or not, as she seemed far more comfortable as Lili Elbe than she ever had as Einar Wegener.
 Soon, Elbe confided in her wife that she felt she’d always been Lili and that Einar was gone.